SHELLQs-JWST perspective on the intrinsic mass relation between supermassive black holes and their host galaxies at z > 6: Introduction

 \section{Introduction}

-The first billion years of our universe are a laboratory for investigating the initial assembly of massive galaxies and their black holes \citep{Inayoshi2020,Volonteri2021}.
-Star formation and black hole accretion are likely the result of large-scale gas inflows from an intergalactic medium that is in the process of being reionized \citep[e.g.,][]{Fan2023}.
-Gaseous halos around galaxies are enriched through feedback as seen through ionized carbon emission \citep[e.g.,][]{Fujimoto2019}.
-While massive galaxies and quasars reside in overdensities at $z>6$ \citep{Eilers2024,Fei2025}, environmental effects have not had enough time to be important.
-However, local influences such as galaxy mergers may accelerate SMBH growth.
-These early conditions may enable us to discern the underlying physics which dictate the growth of galaxies and their supermassive black holes (SMBHs) where the dominant physics may change later on, e.g., in massive clusters at low-$z$.

-The James Webb Space Telescope (JWST; \citealt{Rigby2023}) has opened the landscape of the early universe and the formation of the first SMBHs.
-An X-ray-luminous obscured AGN has been confirmed at $z=10.1$ \citep{Goulding2023,Bogdan2024} with a black hole mass estimated as $\MBH\sim10^{7\text{--}8}$\,\Msun.
-An even lower mass ($\MBH\sim10^{6}$\,M$_{\odot}$) black hole may lurk in GN-z11 at $z=10.6$ \citep{Maiolino2024a}.
-Remarkably, lower-mass black holes are found at $4\lesssim z \lesssim7$ in deep JWST survey fields \citep{Onoue2023,Lupi2024} and are identified as Little Red Dots (LRDs) in many cases \citep[e.g.,][]{Matthee2024,greene2024,Kocevski2024,Maiolino2024b}.
-The majority of these high-$z$ AGN have BH masses $\gtrsim10^{6}$\,M$_{\odot}$ \citep[e.g.,][]{Lupi2024}.
-It is now imperative to understand their growth history and relation to the more massive black holes at $z\sim6$ which are observed as luminous quasars, along with their host galaxies.
+The James Webb Space Telescope (JWST; \citealt{Rigby2023}) has opened the landscape of the early universe and the formation of the first SMBHs \citep{Inayoshi2020,Volonteri2021}.
+Deep JWST survey fields routinely find SMBHs with a mass estimated to be $\MBH\sim10^{7\text{--}8}$\,\Msun\citep[e.g.,][]{Onoue2023,Lupi2024} and identified as Little Red Dots (LRDs) in many cases \citep[e.g.,][]{Matthee2024,greene2024,Kocevski2024,Maiolino2024b}.
+In particular, an even lower mass ($\MBH\sim10^{6}$\,M$_{\odot}$) black hole may lurk in GN-z11 at $z=10.6$ \citep{Maiolino2024a}.
+It is imperative to understand their growth history and relation to the more massive black holes at $z\sim6$ which are observed as luminous quasars.

 Astronomers have been making remarkable breakthroughs with JWST in the study of quasars and their massive host galaxies at high redshift.
 Starlight from quasar host galaxies is now often detected at $z>6$ \citep{Ding2023,Stone2023,Stone2024,Yue2024,Onoue2024,LiHo2025}.
 This is a giant leap from the pre-JWST era when one could study the stellar properties of hosts routinely only to $z\sim2$ \citep{Jahnke2004,Mechtley2016,Ding2022b}, or in a handful of lensed cases \citep{Peng2006} and mergers \citep{Decarli2019} at higher redshifts.